Top Anticipated Trends for Dentistry and Marketing by 2020

 From grocery shopping to ordering lattes, your patients are doing everything online, and it’s most likely from a mobile device.
 Short of a real-time root canal request (crazy, we know – who would request a root canal?) what can you enable patients to do online?
 Probably more than you think.

-Patients will soon expect to have the ability to book visits, confirm or cancel appointments, or complete forms online or via text.
+Patients will soon expect to have the ability to book visits, confirm or cancel appointments, or complete forms online – dental text reminders are becoming increasing popular.
 Regardless of how fast your website loads, if you fall below patient expectations (which are higher than ever) your practice is sure to lag behind the competition.
 The answer is not to invest in more staff, but rather integrated systems that can manage dental appointment reminders, scheduling, and recall campaigns – all of which are designed to keep patients engaged while delivering the level of customer service and convenience they want.

 In conclusion, technology is greatly impacting how we do business in the future.
 And, if you don’t soon embrace where the industry is headed, you won’t be able to make up the ground.
 Fill out the form below to get your free copy of the complete whitepaper, or call an Internet Marketing Advisor at (888) 932-3644 to see how we can meet you where you are today and help you get to where you want to be in the future.